Augmented Lagrangian for treatment of hanging nodes in hexahedral meshes: Introduction

-where $\epsilon$ is a large penalty parameter.
-A large enough penalty parameter closes the gap between the solution obtained through the penalty formulation and the original minimization problem solution.
-On the other hand, a large penalty parameter leads to highly ill-conditioned stiffness matrix in the eventual system of equations obtained at the discrete level.
-As a result, the choice of penalty parameter is a compromise between solution accuracy and solution stability.
+where $\epsilon$ is a penalty parameter.
+A large enough $\epsilon$ lends to more accuracy while at the same time leading to highly ill-conditioned stiffness matrix in the eventual system of equations obtained at the discrete level.
+As a result, the choice of $\epsilon$ is a compromise between solution accuracy and solution stability.
+The lagrangian formulation is